proactis-documentation/documentation-source/docs/p2p/help.md

 ```

 ### Position
-<**grs:Help>** element always appears as the outermost element of every help file.
+**&lt;grs:Help>** element always appears as the outermost element of every help file.
 In other words, there are no other elements that appear outside this element, other than the XML processing instruction, which is outside the scope of this document.
 An example of the processing instruction can be seen below:

 ```xml
 <?xml version=”1.0”?>
 ```

 ### Content
-The <**grs:Help>** element is allowed one each of the following child elements, but never any text:
+The **&lt;grs:Help>** element is allowed one each of the following child elements, but never any text:

 ```xml
 <grs:Title>